Streaming TV? Get the fastest access available

 So, the fatter the main supply pipe coming in, the higher the megabit per second count on your home Internet connection.

 The FCC decided to call 25 Mbps the bare minimum for an Internet connection to be considered “broadband,” so let’s consider that our baseline too.

 Gigabit Internet, we’ll just mention here, is 40 times faster than this baseline.

 Enough of that.
-Let’s talk Internet speeds and feeds as they relate to cutting the cord.
+Let’s talk Internet speeds and feeds as they relate to streaming.

 Internet speed standard requirements

 Netflix is by far the most popular service out there, so let’s start there.
 Here are Netflix officially listed minimum speed requirements:

 - 0.5 Megabits per second – Bare minimum required to connect